Medina in Orleans County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical date for this entry is January 4, 1924.

 Location.
 43° 13.313′ N, 78° 23.209′ W. Marker is in Medina, New York, in Orleans County.
-Marker can be reached from the intersection of North Main Street (New York State Route 64) and Manilla Place.
+It can be reached from the intersection of North Main Street (New York State Route 63) and Mill Street (Manilla Place on Google), on the left when traveling south.
 Touch for map.
-Marker is in this post office area: Medina NY 14103, United States of America.
+Marker is at or near this postal address: 345 Main Street, Medina NY 14103, United States of America.
 Touch for directions.

 More about this marker.
 Marker is a poster mounted inside the front window of Napa Auto Parts